 The Stages of Cannabis Growth

-Cannabis growth is made up of a series of stages that plants undergo during their lifecycle.
-Each stage during the cannabis cultivation process requires its own unique demands, including different levels of light, water, and nutrients.
 It can take anywhere from 4 to 8 months to grow a cannabis plant, this varies based on where you’re growing.
 With an indoor grow room, you have total control over environmental conditions and your plants are able to flower after only a few weeks!

 The quality of your plant depends on your knowledge of the cannabis growth stages and the lifecycle of your plants.
 Grow room air filtration protects plants throughout each stage of growth, providing mold and bacteria prevention, putting a stop to stagnant air, and producing clean, filtered air 24 hours a day.

 Utilizing grow room air filtration is the process of drawing in and capturing airborne contaminants and other grow room threats by using a specialized filtration system and filter media.
-When you implement air filtration while cultivating cannabis, it ensures that plants are given the ultimate in clean air from the first stage of germinating seeds to the last stages of harvesting, drying, and curing.

 Cannabis cultivation facility showing a cannabis plant in the pre-harvesting stage.